Electric Mobility Aid - Air Travel Pack

 Aviation Accessibility Panel

-Batteries – UN38.3 test summary requirement
+Batteries – UN38.3 Test Summary Requirement

 What is UN38.3?

-All lithium batteries — including those used in electric mobility aids, e-mobility devices, and battery add-ons or boosters — must meet United Nations Test and Criteria Section 38.3 (UN38.3).
+All lithium ion batteries — including those used in electric mobility aids, e-mobility devices, and battery add-ons or boosters — must meet United Nations Test and Criteria Section 38.3 (UN38.3).

 This ensures batteries have passed rigorous safety tests for altitude, vibration, temperature extremes, shock, and short-circuiting, proving they are safe for air transport.